Basketball bond continues off court with a kind gesture

 LANGHORNE, Pa.
 (WPVI) --It's a story that touched hearts by its simplicity, serving as a reminder to cherish and celebrate the little things.

-Video of two men, at different stages in life, went wildly viral, and as a result of its popularity on social media we now have something else to smile about.
+Video of two men, at different stages in life, playing a game of basketball went wildly viral, and as a result of its popularity on social media we now have something else to smile about.

 John Crichton from Langhorne, Bucks County shot the video of these two complete strangers connecting in a seemingly basic game of basketball.